thephpleague/csv/docs/9.0/reader/statement.md

 ## Interval constraint

 The interval methods enable returning a specific interval of CSV records.
-When called more than once, only the last filtering settings is taken into account.
+When called more than once, only the last filtering setting is taken into account.
 The interval is calculated **after applying Statement::orderBy options**.

-The interval API is made of the following method
+The interval API is made of the following methods:

 ```php
 public Statement::offset(int $offset): self
 public Statement::limit(int $limit): self
 ```

-`Statement::offset` specifies an optional offset for the return data.
-By default if no offset was provided the offset equals `0`.
+`Statement::offset` specifies an optional offset for the returned data.
+By default, if no offset is provided the offset equals `0`.

-`Statement::limit` specifies an optional maximum records count for the return data.
-By default if no limit is provided the limit equals `-1`, which translate to all records.
+`Statement::limit` specifies an optional maximum records count for the returned data.
+By default, if no limit is provided the limit equals `-1`, which translates to all records.

-<p class="message-notice">When called multiple times, each call override the last settings for these options.</p>
+<p class="message-notice">When called multiple times, each call overrides the last setting for these options.</p>

 ## Processing a CSV document